Home

 About the Price Guide and Identifying Vehicles

-Vehicles, bases and playsets are not as popular as figures in the eyes of collectors.
-Personally, I just don't have the room to display many vehicles and so I only collect ones that have sentimental value or ones that are very rare.
-My favorite vehicles are some of the awesome jets produced like the Cobra Rattler and the GI Joe Skystriker.
-Starting in the late 1980's, Hasbro created vehicles that were increasingly strange, less military-looking and more neon-colored; and are therefore less desirable.
+Vehicles, bases and playsets are not alwasy as popular as figures in the eyes of collectors.
+Personally, I just don't have the room to display many vehicles and so I only collect ones that have sentimental value or ones that are from certain years.
+My favorite vehicles are some of the awesome jets produced, like the Cobra Rattler and the GI Joe Skystriker.
+Starting in the late 1980's, Hasbro created vehicles that were increasingly strange, less military-looking, and more neon-colored; and are therefore less desirable.

 Conflict of interest information is provided for those who may be wondering about whether or not I am trying to affect the prices of these GI Joe items.
-I have currently won about 60 GI Joe figure auctions and sold about 30 GI Joe items on Ebay.
+I have currently won about 150 GI Joe figure auctions and sold about 75 GI Joe items on Ebay.
 So I don't really profit by the prices going up or down.
 The guide is just that, an honest guide in which the final prices listed are ultimately my opinion.
-I will update the prices as much as possible and I greatly appreciate visitor input.
+I will update the prices as much as possible and I greatly appreciate visitor input. - Brian